JonasDeGeest/design-boilerplate/README.md

 ## Why are we doing this?

-- Reducing the gap between Design and Development
+- Building the bridge between Design and Development
 - Enforce a global coding style
 - Create a scalable system for both small and big web projects